Though its proximity to the railroad tracks would suggest a railroad connection, this structure was actually a commercial freight warehouse.

 Baconton Commercial Historic District, National Register of Historic Places

 Abbeville’s historic downtown is in great danger of being lost if something is not done in the near future.
 I’ve heard that such an effort is underway.
 Perhaps some of the monies raised from the admission and vendor fees for the Wild Hog Festival can be used toward this end.

 Most people who drive through Abbeville have seen the iconic Coca-Cola sign (below) but unless you get out of your car and walk around, you won’t notice this great tile entryway.
 Paxson’s Drug Store was one of the busiest places in mid-20th-century Abbeville.
 Mike Henderson notes that Dr. Estes had his office upstairs.

 These ruins caught my eye.
 It appears they’re all that remain of Erick, a lost community situated along the Seaboard Rail line in western Wheeler County.
-(I’ve tagged the structure as lost, as there is really no way to save it).

 This house served as the residence of Dr. John S. Pemberton from 1860-1869.
 He moved into this house from the white cottage pictured in the previous post.
 Originally located four miles north of Columbus, it was relocated here in 1977 to afford it the protection of the Columbus Historic District.

 Columbus Historic District, National Register of Historic Places